Madhur-katyayn/FNN_HD/README.md

 ## $\textbf{Implementation of a Neuron in Verilog}$
 $\text{The neuron is designed in such a way that it accepts the input image data}$ $\textbf{ sequentially}$ $\text{ in the }$ $\textbf{fixed point binary}$
 $\text{format.
-Every Neuron has its own small RAM to store weights(It will be discussed how weights will arrive in RAM of each neuron in further sections.)}
+Every Neuron has its own small RAM to store weights(It will be discussed how weights will arrive in RAM of each neuron in further sections.)}$